-In the Men’s Singles Wimbledon betting market SkyBet offer the best odds on a Djokovic win at 15/8, and also offer 15/4 on Nadal, 19/5 on Murray, 25/4 on Federer and also offer new members a £10 free bet - no deposit required offers too!
+In the Men’s Singles Wimbledon betting market Coral offer the best odds on a Djokovic win at 15/8, and also offer 15/4 on Nadal, 19/5 on Murray, and 25/4 on Federer.

 In the Women’s Singles Wimbledon betting market SportingBet probably have the best odds overall with odds of 4/7 on a Williams win, 6/1 on Sharapova, 8/1 on Azarenka and 10/1 on Petra Kvitova winning the 2013 Wimbledon tennis championships.